NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### fee_report activate

-The `activate` method controls the active status of the fee report.
+The `activate` method controls the active status of the `FeeReport`.

 Parameter | Description
 --------- | -----------